Fulbright Egyptian Student Program – Master’s Degree

 - The following persons and their immediate family members (i.e. spouses and children) are ineligible to apply during and for a period ending one year following the termination of such employment: employees of the U.S. Department of State; local employees of the U.S. missions abroad who work for the U.S. Department of State and/or the U.S. Agency for International Development (USAID); employees at organizations implementing exchange programs for the Bureau of Educational and Cultural Affairs at the Department of State; as well as Board Members or staff of a Fulbright Commission or their families (up to fourth kin).

-Note: Preference will be given to applicants without significant recent experience in the U.S.
+Note: Preference will be given to applicants without prior significant experience in the U.S.

 |Test Type||Test Center Name||Location of Test Center|